Would you like to spend a week on the Italian Alps to do astronomy activities with other friends of your age from all over Europe?

 The camp will explore the theme of distances in the universe via several astronomical sessions, including lectures, hands-on activities, and nighttime observations with the telescopes and instruments at the Observatory, alongside various social activities, winter sports, and excursions.

-The ESO astronomy camp is supported and endorsed by the following institutions: Austrian Planetarium Society, Planétarium de l'Observatorire Royal de Belgique, Tycho Brahe Planetarium, Tähtitieteellinen yhdistys Ursa, German Astronomical Society, Haus der Astronomie, University of Heidelberg, Istituto Nazionale di Astrofisica, Società Astronomica Italiana, Netherlands Research School for Astronomy, National Children's Fund, Nauka w Polsce PAP, New Space Foundation, Polish Astronomical Society, Urania - Postępy Astronomii, Wiedza i Życie, Ciência Viva, Observatorio Astronómico - Universidad de Valencia, Sociedad Española de Astronomía, Onsala Space Observatory, Université de Genève, University of Cag — Space Observation & Research Centre, Las Cumbres Observatory Global Telescope Network, Science and Technology Facilities Council, Royal Astronomical Society.
+The ESO astronomy camp is supported and endorsed by the following institutions: Austrian Planetarium Society, Planétarium de l'Observatoire Royal de Belgique, Tycho Brahe Planetarium, Tähtitieteellinen yhdistys Ursa, German Astronomical Society, Haus der Astronomie, University of Heidelberg, Istituto Nazionale di Astrofisica, Società Astronomica Italiana, Netherlands Research School for Astronomy, National Children's Fund, Nauka w Polsce PAP, New Space Foundation, Polish Astronomical Society, Urania - Postępy Astronomii, Wiedza i Życie, Ciência Viva, Petnica Science Center; Observatorio Astronómico - Universidad de Valencia, Sociedad Española de Astronomía, Onsala Space Observatory, Université de Genève, University of Cag — Space Observation & Research Centre, Las Cumbres Observatory Global Telescope Network, Science and Technology Facilities Council, Royal Astronomical Society.

 Download the full program here.
 Check periodically this page for program updates.